javajosh/simpatico/core.md

 # Core.js
 javajosh 2023

 A handful of comprehensive helper functions to make working with ES6 more functional.
+To avoid ambiguity core functions are prefixed with `c.`.

 ## Logging